Skip to Content

 charge-subscription.js

-import { signCharge } from '@exodus/checkout-signer/evm'
+import { CheckoutSigner } from '@exodus/checkout-signer';

-const id = '0x9f3a4b5c6d7e8f9a0b1c2d3e4f5a6b7c8d9e0f1a2b3c4d5e6f7a8b9c0d1e2f3a'
+const id = '0x9f3a4b5c6d7e8f9a0b1c2d3e4f5a6b7c8d9e0f1a2b3c4d5e6f7a8b9c0d1e2f3a';

-const headers = { Authorization: `Bearer ${process.env.API_KEY}` }
+const headers = { Authorization: `Bearer ${process.env.API_KEY}` };

 // 1.
-Quote the current cycle amount
+Read the subscription

-const quote = await fetch(`https://checkout-api.exodus-int.com/subscriptions/${id}/charge-quote`, {
+const sub = await fetch(`https://checkout-api.exodus-int.com/subscriptions/${id}`, {

 headers,

-}).then((r) => r.json())
+}).then((r) => r.json());

-const signature = signCharge(
+const { signature } = signer.signCharge(sub);

 const response = await fetch(`https://checkout-api.exodus-int.com/subscriptions/${id}/charge`, {